kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Tablet: 2.97K hours (24.21%)
 The usage is fairly evenly distributed, but trends in device preference may impact churn rates.

-VI How the Dashboard Works
+VI.
+How the Dashboard Works

 - Interactivity
 The Power BI dashboard allows interactive filtering, where users can select: